kasem545/kasem545/README.md

 <div align="center">

-If you find my security research, tools, or writeups valuable, consider supporting my work!
+If you find my tools, or writeups valuable, consider supporting my work!
 Your support helps me dedicate more time to developing open-source security tools and creating educational content.

 ### ☕ Buy Me a Coffee